pkorba/imdb/README.md

 # IMDb Bot

-A maubot for Matrix messaging that finds and displays information from IMDb about movies, TV series, and people.
+A maubot plugin that finds and displays information from IMDb about movies, TV series, and people.

 ![bot_imdb](https://github.com/user-attachments/assets/a5b1ffe2-bac6-4f02-9b6a-f8c959950e06)